Shooto: Etymology

-The Japanese word "shooto" is derived from the English word "shoot".
-Although the word is of foreign origin, it is not written in katakana, but rather as an ateji: 修斗.
-Its first kanji means "to practice or train in", and the second kanji is an alternative form of 戦 in the word (戦い, tatakai).
+The word "shooto" (修斗) is the Japanized form of the English word "shoot", referring to shoot wrestling.
+Although the word is of foreign origin, it is not written in katakana, but rather with ateji.
+Its first kanji (修) means "to practice or train in", and the second kanji (斗) is both an obsolete unit of liquid measure of about 18 liters and an alternate written form of the word "to fight".
+The intended meaning is "to master fighting" (斗いを修める).

 History

 Founding

 Shooto was established as "New Martial Arts" (新格闘技, Shin-kakutōgi) in 1985 by Satoru Sayama (the original Tiger Mask), a Japanese professional wrestler trained in shoot wrestling, who wished to create a sport that revolved around a realistic and effective fighting system.
 Sayama was influenced by his former teacher, legendary pro wrestler Antonio Inoki, who was known for his more realistic style of pro wrestling known as "Strong Style", which mixed various styles of striking martial arts (such as karate) with catch wrestling submission grappling, taught by Karl Gotch.
 This style eventually evolved into the more developed "shoot-style wrestling", which was also further influenced by more martial arts such as kickboxing, muay thai, judo and sambo.
-It became very popular in the Japanese professional wrestling circuit, and Sayama would use it as a basis for his new martial art.
-He also founded his own school named the "Super Tiger Gym" for training and development of this new martial art.
+It became very popular in the Japanese professional wrestling circuit, and Sayama was one of the top stars of the Universal Wrestling Federation (UWF), the leading and pioneering promotion for shoot-style professional wrestling in Japan, which he left after a dispute with its management in 1985.
+He would draw on the various martial arts and combat sports that had influenced shoot wrestling as a basis for his new martial art.
+Sayama was also inspired in the Ancient Greek Olympic sport Pankration, which mixed striking with grappling.
+He also founded his own school named the "Super Tiger Gym" in 1984 for training and development of this new martial art.
 After its establishment, New Martial Arts was renamed "Shooting" which came from "shoot", a term of professional wrestling meaning a legitimate contest as opposed to a worked match, but this changed to "Shooto" to avoid confusion with shooting sports.
-Compared with the other professional wrestling organizations of the time, such as the New Japan Pro-Wrestling and the Universal Wrestling Federation, Shooto was aimed at having no predetermined results.
-The first amateur event was held in 1986 and the first professional event in 1989.
-Due the origins in the shoot-style circuit, Shooto is considered part of the "U-Kei" system.
+Compared with the other professional wrestling organizations of the time, such as the New Japan Pro-Wrestling (NJPW) and the Universal Wrestling Federation (UWF), Shooto was aimed at having no predetermined results.
+The first amateur Shooto competition was held in 1986, while the first professional event took place at Korakuen Hall in Tokyo in 1989.

+In 1986, Sayama published "Introduction to Shooting / The Way of Shooto", a book describing Shooto covering striking, grappling and submission techniques.
+It is considered world's first technical MMA book.

+Due to the origins in the shoot-style circuit, Shooto is considered part of the "U-Kei" system.

 Shootist Yuki Nakai (bottom) attempts a Heel Hook at Gerard Gordeau (top) at Vale Tudo Japan Open 1995.